DoomslayerKj/DualSense-Two-Phase-USB-Attack/README.md

 This project demonstrates two different methods of interacting with a Sony DualSense 5 controller at a hardware level: a high-level "Hijack" and a low-level "Denial of Service" (DOS).

 WARNING: This is for educational purposes and for use on your own hardware only.
-The DOS script (fuzz_ds5.py) is a real Denial of Service attack that will freeze your controller and requires sudo (root) privileges to run.
+The DOS scripts (fuzz_ds5.py and fuzz_ds5_mild.py) are real Denial of Service attacks that freeze your controller and require sudo (root) privileges to run.
 Use at your own risk.

 Project Files

 setup.sh: The main setup script to install all dependencies.

-attack_ds5.sh: The main bash script to orchestrate the attack.
+attack_ds5.sh: The main orchestration script (use this to run the attack).

 taunt.py: (Phase 1) The Python script for the high-level "Hijack" to send Morse code.

-fuzz_ds5.py: (Phase 2) The Python script for the low-level "DOS" flood.
+fuzz_ds5.py: (Phase 2, Mode 2) The Python script for the Extreme DOS flood.

+fuzz_ds5_mild.py: (Phase 2, Mode 1) The Python script for the Mild (Intermittent) DOS burst cycle.

+latency_analyzer.py: The external measurement tool (run separately).

 requirements.txt: The list of all Python dependencies.